 High Street, Newton Poppleford, Sidmouth, East Devon, Devon, EX10 0DU

-Newton Poppleford in East Devon is a typical Devon village alongside the river Otter which bubbles its way to the sea at Budleigh Salterton.
-Blackberry is part of the old Langsford farm.
+Newton Poppleford in East Devon is a Devon village alongside the river Otter which bubbles its way to the sea at Budleigh Salterton.
+Blackberry is part of the old Langsford Farm.
 It is a single storey barn conversion which is light airy with some vaulted ceilings and beams.
 It has 2 double bedrooms and sleeps 4 persons.
 Bedroom 1 has a standard double bed (4′ 6″), and bedroom 2 which has a dressing room has a 4′ width bed.

 There is an open plan kitchen lounge area with a vaulted ceiling.
 There is a Smart TV with Freeview, and WIFI throughout the cottage.
 Blackberry has full gas central heating making this cosy Otter valley cottage a getaway destination anytime of the year.

-Fully refurbished during 2020/21, Blackberry interior is retro-styled with Orla Kiely curtains and lamp shades and a Nordic style wood finish in the kitchen and living area.
+Blackberry interior is retro-styled with Orla Kiely curtains and lamp shades and a Nordic style wood finish in the kitchen and living area.
 The outside of Blackberry is traditional as befits an 19th century farm stables.

 Newton Poppleford is in East Devon, and only 20 minutes drive from the regency seaside town of Sidmouth, and Budleigh Salterton, which can also be reached by a footpath along the river Otter.

 Within 45 minutes are the golden sands of Exmouth, the quaint fishing village of Beer, and the expansive beach at Seaton.
-Lyme Regis where the recent film Ammonite, starring Kate Winslet, was filmed can be reached within the hour, as can the cathederal city of Exeter.
+Lyme Regis where the recent film Ammonite, starring Kate Winslet, was filmed can be reached within the hour, as can the cathedral city of Exeter.

 The whole of the civil parish of Newton Poppleford & Harpford lies within the East Devon Area of Outstanding Natural Beauty.
 Newton Poppleford is the largest village with the smaller village of Harpford nearby to the east.
 Other settlements within the parish include Venn Ottery (northernmost edge), Southerton, Northmostown, Burrow and Goosemoor.